-Telling your customers they are under-performing never seemed like a great business model to me.
-Benchmarking can have that exact effect – 60% aren't performing well if you remember teachers grading on the curve back in school.
-Those at the top might enjoy the satisfaction of knowing they are the starts but how do you gently push the below average customers to step up their game?
+Telling your customers they’re under-performing isn’t a great business model.
+Encouraging them to take part in agronomic benchmarking can sometimes have that same effect.
+Those at the top might enjoy the satisfaction of knowing they are the stars, but how do you gently push the below average customers to step up their game?

-Benchmarking can serve the purpose of providing us a kick in the pants to exercise more and eat less.
-The problem with agronomic benchmarking is that the solutions to reaching better numbers aren't as obvious as exercise and eating less.
+The problem with agronomic benchmarking is that the solutions to reaching better numbers aren't always obvious.

 So what are the keys to meaningful agronomic benchmarking?
-I'd suggest these as a few of the important keys:
+We’d suggest these as a few of the important keys:

 - Realistically quantify the growing environment to get closer to apple to apples comparisons.

 - Look longer-term – look for trends over multiple years.
 Everyone has a great or a bad year once in a while but looking at longer-term trends are more meaningful.